AY9B/Ponder.web/README.md

 The self-help tips in the Resources section are drawn from publicly available NHS and UK mental health charity guidance and are intended for general educational purposes only.
 They are **not** a substitute for professional medical advice.
 If you're struggling, please speak to a GP or qualified mental health professional.
 If you're in crisis, the Crisis Support section lists free helplines available 24/7.

-## License

-Add your preferred license here (MIT is a common choice for projects like this).